Nice to meet you.

 What I like about Sage Estimating:

-• I love how Sage Estimating provides compatible file import and export options and a wide variety of reporting templates to accurately outline cost estimations, bids, and bills of quantities.
+• One feature that I see getting a lot of praise is Sage Estimating’s compatible file import and export options, along with its wide variety of reporting templates, which help users accurately outline cost estimations, bids, and bills of quantities.

-• Sage estimating helped me translate measurement, counts, and generic takeoff data into purchase orders and cost estimation data, thereby enhancing the efficiency of the Sage Suite.
+• Something G2 reviewers seem to really appreciate is Sage Estimating’s ability to translate measurement, counts, and generic takeoff data into purchase orders and cost estimation data, significantly enhancing the efficiency of the Sage Suite.

 What G2 users like about Sage Estimating: